linkerd/rfc/design/0003-source-metadata.md

 Note also that this implementation means that source metadata will NOT be available when the source resource is not meshed.

-There are no known blockers or prerequisites before this work can be started.

 # Prior art